 Set It Up

-Place your calendar on your desk and arrange it how you'd like!
+Place your calendar on your desk and arrange it how you'd like.
 You can stack the days on the bottom or the top, depending on your preference.
-Each new day, flip the day and the date and you'll stay right on track.
-And one of the benefits of a perpetual calendar is that you can use it year after year.
+Each new day, flip the day and the date, and you'll stay right on track.
+One of the benefits of a perpetual calendar is that you can use it year after year.
 Have fun!